Millennium Park Bus Depot

-The Millennium Park Bus Depot is a major bus station located in Delhi, India.
-It is currently the largest bus depot in the world.
+The Millennium Park Bus Depot was a major bus station located in Delhi, India.
+It was the largest bus depot in the world.
 Constructed primarily by the city's Public Works Department, the depot was inaugurated on 17 September 2010.
-The depot occupies an area of 243000 m2, and has the capacity to park up to 1,000 buses at a time under shed, constituting 14% of the total parking capacity of all DTC depots combined (7,000 buses).
-Though initially used exclusively for the 2010 Commonwealth Games, the depot has been used as a regular bus station operated by the Delhi Transport Corporation post the Games.
+The depot occupied an area of 243000 m2, and had the capacity to park up to 1,000 buses at a time under shed, constituting 14% of the total parking capacity of all DTC depots combined (7,000 buses).
+Though initially used exclusively for the 2010 Commonwealth Games, the depot was used as a regular bus station operated by the Delhi Transport Corporation post the Games.
 While the benefits of the depot were well-recognized, the depot was also the center of much controversy and criticism especially regarding its "temporary" nature and the violation of environmental norms.
+Following a 2014 decision by the Delhi High Court, the depot was ordered to be destroyed, and land reclamation efforts began in 2023.